 Where to interact with Gemini Cloud Assist in Cloud Billing

-After you enable Gemini Cloud Assist for the tools that appear in Cloud Billing, you can seek assistance in the following places:
+After you enable Gemini Cloud Assist in a Google Cloud project, in Cloud Billing you can find Gemini-provided assistance in the following places:

-• Google Cloud console, including Cloud Billing pages: Gemini pane
+- Google Cloud console, including Cloud Billing pages: Gemini Cloud Assist chat panel

 Cloud Billing: Reports page

-To access the new AI features in your Cloud Billing reports, in the Google Cloud console, log into your Cloud Billing account and view the Reports page.
+To access the new AI features in your Cloud Billing reports, log into the Google Cloud console, select the Gemini project, then open your Cloud Billing account and view the Reports page.

 The project should be linked to the same billing account you intend to analyze, and you should have adequate IAM permissions on the project to use Gemini Cloud Assist in Cloud Billing.